 Following James Gurney’s advice, you should mix your subjective primaries before you start painting.
 After that, you create your subjective secondaries.
 Next, you make strings, which are the tonal values of the hues.
 After that, you can work on your painting.

 The advantage of this is that you are guaranteed to stay within your chosen gamut.
-The downside is that you can’t have bits of saturated areas which stand out.
+The downside is that you can’t have bits of saturated areas that stand out.
 Which is fine, but sometimes you want that artistic freedom.

 This is why I choose to work with tube paints which are the most saturated colors of my subjective primaries.
 You can always mute colors but you can’t make them any brighter.
 The downside is that it takes a bit more time to mix.